epfl-lara/cs550/labs/lab5/README.md

 ### To Go Further

-The algorithm can be generalised: In particular, there is a variant that can decide lattices inequality given any number of other inequalities assumed to be true: this would allow for example to show statement such as
+The algorithm can be generalised: In particular, there is a variant that can decide lattices inequality given any number of other inequalities assumed to be true: this would allow for example to show statements such as
 $$
 s_1\leq t_1, ... ,s_n \leq t_n \vdash s \leq t
 $$